drangoht/SqlScript-scenario/README.md

 # SqlScript-scenario
-POC for powershell script executing sql scripts avoiding bad dependencies
+Some Sql script to update a DB and a powershell script to play all sql between two commits with care of dependencies inside the same commit